ricklove/MemPuzzle/www/Notes/WorkHours.md

 - Use fill rectangle for background

-### 3:36-
+### 3:36-4:01

-- Make rectangular pieces with same circle size on each edge
+- Make rectangular pieces have same circle size on each edge